If geography is prose, maps are iconography. – Lennart Meri

 Following our very well-received charts improvement on the Piktochart editor, we’re proud to roll out improvements for the ‘other half’ of our beloved visualisations: Maps!

 Based on popular user requests and needs, we’ve developed more fluid and user-friendly improvements for map visualizations on Piktochart.
 These include state-level visualization, precise color customization for countries or states of your choice, area-value (also known as choropleth) maps, and quite literally, maps of almost all countries known on Earth!
+Try it out now by creating a free account.

 7 Continental Regions, 237 Countries, and The Entire World Map